Deepavali date change

 The Ministry of Manpower has announced that this year Deepavali will fall on 17 October 2009 instead of the earlier announced 15 November 2009.

-Here's a detailed overview of the background to the date of Deepavali by Helmer Aslaksen, the guru of every imaginable calendar.
+Here's an overview of the background to the date of Deepavali (and others) by Helmer Aslaksen, the guru of every imaginable calendar.
 The story involves math, culture, language and religion.

 Be the first to comment below.